bee-software/pic-bois/README.md

 #to run the feature tests
 - ./jake feature

-#to run the spec tests
-- console: ./node_modules/jasmine-node/bin/jasmine-node spec --captureExceptions

-#to run the node-unit tests
+#to run the unit tests
 - ./jake test

 #to run lint static analysis